 2) Steps to Cancel a Debt Settlement Contract

 Perhaps you’re worried that the draft will continue.
 If this is true, then it’s best to close your account and open another one that the debt settlement firm won’t have access to.
 In certain instances, you can simply void your agreement by rescinding payment.
-Irrespective of the method you choose to adopt, you should know that your debt still exists.
+Regardless of the method you choose to adopt, you should be aware that your debt still exists.
 As such, you should call your creditors.

 Step 1: Submit Notice of Intent to Cancel to Both your Creditor and Debt Settlement Company

-Unless your debt settlement agreement has reached the end of its term, then you’ll need to notify both parties.
-Terminating your agreement prior to the expected date may incur penalty fees.
+Unless your debt settlement agreement has reached the end of its term, you must notify both parties.
+Terminating your agreement before the expected date may incur penalty fees.
 Some debt settlement companies may waive this in special instances.

 Step 2: Request the Company’s cancellation steps.